-Paavo Järvi and The Deutsche Kammerphilharmonie Bremen are united by the language of music and a desire to continually develop and improve.
-The Grammy Award-winning Estonian-American conductor has been the Artistic Director of The Deutsche Kammerphilharmonie Bremen since 2004, during which time this brilliant combination of conductor and orchestra has captivated audiences with its powerful yet nuanced interpretations of classical compositions.
-Paavo Järvi’s passion for detail and meticulous analysis of musical works and their composers is reflected in the orchestra’s distinctive approach, creating a collaborative relationship that is characterized by energy and vitality.
+The Deutsche Kammerphilharmonie Bremen and their long-standing Artistic Director Paavo Järvi are united by the language of music and the shared desire to continually develop and improve.
+This brilliant pairing of conductor and orchestra has enthralled audiences around the globe with powerful, yet nuanced interpretations of classical compositions since 2004.
+Paavo Järvi’s passion for detail and meticulous analysis of musical works and their composers is reflected in the orchestra’s distinctive approach, creating a collaborative relationship that is characterized by energy and vitality, curiosity and openness.